 Lastly, alcoholism impacts both your physical and mental health.
 When someone is in a drunken state it is difficult for family members to discern how they truly feel.
 This rollercoaster ride can leave family members in both physical and mental distress.
 It is important to know that help is available for those who may need to seek emotional support during these challenging times.

 Alcoholism impacts families and if you or someone you love is dealing with alcoholism, TROSA is available to help.
-TROSA is a comprehensive, licensed long-term, nonprofit residential recovery program for men & women with substance use disorders.
+TROSA is a comprehensive, licensed long-term, nonprofit residential recovery program for men and women with substance use disorders.
 Learn more about TROSA and our admissions process on our website.